Our Garden Story

 Every third Wednesday of the month, we offer food, clothing, book exchange and a mending station as well as a healing service at 10 am to anyone who wants to join us.

 We love volunteers.
 In 2017 we had thirty three volunteers that tended the EDEN Gardens and staffed our Farm Stand.
-If you would like to learn more about volunteering click here.

 During school vacations, we offer Kid’s Club Growing Academy, a program for children that includes two healthy meals, a snack, and fun/educational activities.